ashleywillard/healthy-eff/README.md

 ##### Administrator Restrictions
 * Admin Page Restrictions: Only employees who have submitted a healthy activity in the month selected will be available to select via checkbox,
 * Manage Page Restrictions: Admin can only change the reimbursement rate by four numbers in length (not counting a period, so 1111 and 11.11 are both valid.
 11111 is not).
 Admins cannot delete themselves, although other admins can delete other admins.

+##License

+Copyright (c) 2015 Sarah Hernandez, Ashley Willard, Michelle Lin, Corinne Schafle, Allan Tang, Alex Ho

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.